Ty France Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks 10th in MLB with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.9 K/9, the second-best in MLB.

-- The Blue Jays have a 4.01 team ERA that ranks 12th across all league pitching staffs.
+- The Blue Jays' 3.77 team ERA ranks 11th among all league pitching staffs.

-- The Blue Jays rank 17th in baseball in home runs surrendered (30 total, 1.2 per game).
+- Blue Jays pitchers combine to surrender 31 total home runs at a rate of 1.1 per game (to rank 17th in the league).

-- Manoah makes the start for the Blue Jays, his sixth of the season.
-He is 1-1 with a 5.13 ERA and 21 strikeouts through 26 1/3 innings pitched.
+- Bassitt gets the start for the Blue Jays, his sixth of the season.
+He is 3-2 with a 4.82 ERA and 21 strikeouts in 28 2/3 innings pitched.

-- In his last time out on Saturday, the right-hander threw seven scoreless innings against the New York Yankees while surrendering two hits.
+- In his most recent appearance on Monday, the righty tossed 6 1/3 innings against the Chicago White Sox, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.